tydaeus/notes/windows/powershell/powershell_scripting.md

 * `Mandatory=$true` - sets this parameter to be mandatory

+Other useful attributes:

+* `[AllowNull()]` - allows a null value to be passed to a parameter
+* `[ValidateScript({ ScriptBlock })]` - use passed ScriptBlock to validate the parameter
+* `[AllowEmptyString()]` - allows passing an empty string to a string parameter

+#### Parameter Typing and Coercion
+PowerShell will attempt to coerce explicitly typed parameters into appropriate type if they aren't passed as such.
+This results in interesting behaviors with nulls - a null string will be converted to empty, a null int will be converted to 0, etc.

 #### Multiple Parameter Sets
 Sometimes a script function will need to support different combinations of parameters.
 For this reason, the `parameter` attribute also supports the `ParameterSetName` property.